woutercx/visualstudiocodescala/README.md

 	// ${fileExtname}: the current opened file's extension
 	// ${cwd}: the current working directory of the spawned process

-	// A task runner that calls the Typescript compiler (tsc) and
+	// A task runner that calls the Scala compiler and
-	// Compiles a HelloWorld.ts program
+	// runs a HelloWorld.scala program
 	{
 		"version": "0.1.0",